DSeahYS/NASAProject7Study/README.md

-# Note that we are no longer using the NASAProject7Study Folder as it was too overly complicated and undoable within 5 days.
+# Note that we are no longer using the NASAProject7Study Folder as it was overly complicated and undoable within 5 days.
 # We will be using the NASA7MVP folder instead (Different README)

 # NASA Project #7 Study: NIR GRB/GW Counterpart Pipeline (Old)